massmux/SatsMobiBot/README.md

 ### Installation

-This Bot is a customized version of LightningTipBot, meaning that it has been modified for the needed tasks, so it may be more specific than the forked repo.
-For a general purpose Bot maybe better to refer to forked repo.
-A complete guide to install and run SatsMobiBot (LightningTipBot) + LNBITS (on docker with PostgreSQL) on the same VPS with an external LND funding source has been prepared by Massimo Musumeci (@massmux) and it is available: [LightningTipBot full install](https://www.massmux.com/howto-complete-lightningtipbot-lnbits-setup-vps/)
+This Bot adds features to the project it is forked from.
+It has been created to become a suite together to NFC Cards and other services connected.
+Being an open source project you are welcome to PR or to install yourself.
+This Bot by default is created with docker and runs a postgreSQL instance as database backend.
+Sqlite version is not used and deprecated.

 #### Create a Telegram bot